vuhnger/vuhnger/README.md

 #### 🔭 I’m currently pursuing a MSc in Programming and Systems Architecture at the University of Oslo.

-I'm interested in software engieering, distributed systems and security.
+I'm interested in software engieering, distributed systems, networking, security, automations and NLP.

 I also like to run. 🏃‍♂️